ajwdewit/pcse/doc/code.rst

 .. _CGMS: https://ec.europa.eu/jrc/en/mars

-.. _CGMS9tools:
+.. _CGMS8tools:

-The CGMS9 database
+The CGMS8 database
 ..................

-The CGMS9 tools are for reading data from a database structure that is used by CGMS executable version 9 and 10.
+The CGMS8 tools are for reading data from a database structure that is used by CGMS executable version 9 and 10.

-.. autoclass:: pcse.db.cgms9.GridWeatherDataProvider
+.. autoclass:: pcse.db.cgms8.GridWeatherDataProvider
     :members:

-.. autoclass:: pcse.db.cgms9.SoilDataIterator
+.. autoclass:: pcse.db.cgms8.SoilDataIterator
     :members:

-.. autoclass:: pcse.db.cgms9.CropDataProvider
+.. autoclass:: pcse.db.cgms8.CropDataProvider
     :members:

-.. autoclass:: pcse.db.cgms9.STU_Suitability
+.. autoclass:: pcse.db.cgms8.STU_Suitability
     :members:

-.. autoclass:: pcse.db.cgms9.SiteDataProvider
+.. autoclass:: pcse.db.cgms8.SiteDataProvider
     :members:

-.. _CGMS11tools:
+.. _CGMS12tools:

-The CGMS11 database
+The CGMS12 database
 ...................

-The CGMS11 tools are for reading data from a database structure that is used by CGMS executable version 11.
+The CGMS12 tools are for reading data from a CGMS12 database structure that is used by CGMS executable version 11 and BioMA 2014.

-.. automodule:: pcse.db.cgms11
+.. automodule:: pcse.db.cgms12
     :members:

 .. autoclass:: WeatherObsGridDataProvider